 What security features are necessary for your organization?
 Key things to consider include the type of data you are storing and whether or not there are legal restrictions on how you need to manage and report your data.
 For example, organizations that provide health services may need to ensure that their systems support HIPAA compliance.
 You may also want to have additional security in management of applications and devices across your organization.

 We also recommend that organizations consider Microsoft Office 365's Advanced Threat Protection (ATP) to protect their email against unknown malware and viruses.
 The ATP plans have reporting and trace capabilities to provide your administrators insights on potential attacks happening in your organization.

 The following table lists offers available to nonprofits, along with the key considerations and factors that may help in your decision-making process.
 It highlights the key features that we believe are most relevant to most nonprofits.

 The table above does not show all features of the products.
 See a more detailed PDF overview of the different Microsoft 365 and Office 365 licenses.

 Ready to get started?
 You can request products in the Microsoft catalog.

 Still need help?
+Sign up for a free Microsoft cloud consultation.
 You can also take a look at our extensive discounted Microsoft Services available to nonprofits, including data migration, email migration, and Office 365 admin support.
 Lastly, don't forget to stop by the Microsoft Digital Skills Center, an online learning resource, to gain valuable training in Microsoft's most popular offerings, including Excel, Teams, and more.